 A popular summer destination, Cleawox Lake is conveniently located near Highway 101, in Jessie M. Honeyman Memorial State Park, about four miles south of Florence.
-Separated from the Pacific Ocean by 1.5 miles of impressive sand dunes, on the border of the Oregon Dunes National Area, the 87-acre lake features sandy beaches and warm clear water during summer seasons.
+Separated from the Pacific Ocean by 1.5 miles of impressive sand dunes, on the border of the Oregon Dunes National Area, the 87-acre lake features sandy beaches and warm clear water during the summer seasons.

 The lake was formed by a coastal stream and melting glaciers millions of years ago.
-The slow stream was dammed by, migrating downstream from the Coast Mountain Range, sedimentary rocks.
-During the long period of time, rocks were abraded into the sand which, in turn, formed dunes.
-The sand dunes, around Cleawox Lake, constantly change their shapes under the influence of strong wind and water.
+The slow stream was dammed by sedimentary rocks migrating downstream from the Coast Mountain Range.
+During a long period of time rocks were abraded into the sand which later formed dunes.
+The dunes around Cleawox Lake constantly change their shapes under the influence of strong wind and water.
 Each year dunes move toward Cleawox Lake approximately 15 to 20 feet, gradually filling the north side of the lake.

 The lake is nurtured by a small stream and seepage with no surface outflow.
-Unlikely to other coastal lakes, the water of Cleawox Lake is more transparent and saltier.
+Unlike any other coastal lakes, the water of Cleawox Lake is more transparent and saltier.

 Varieties of water activities including swimming, paddle boarding, canoeing, and fishing are available here.
 Motorized boats are prohibited.